Jimmy Breslin, larger-than-life New York newspaperman, dies

-Jimmy Breslin, the prolific New York City and Pulitzer Prize winning columnist, died Sunday morning at age 88.
+Jimmy Breslin, the prolific Pulitzer Prize winning columnist and champion of New York City's working class, died Sunday morning at age 88.

 Breslin's death was reported by his longtime employer, the New York Daily News.